-Jen Ziemke, (Ph.D., Political Science, University of Wisconsin-Madison), is Co-Founder & Co-Director of the International Network of Crisis Mappers, Co-Curator of the International Conference on Crisis Mapping (ICCM) series & Assistant Professor of International Relations at John Carroll University (JCU).
+Jen Ziemke, (Ph.D., Political Science, University of Wisconsin-Madison), is Co-Founder & Co-Director of the International Network of Crisis Mappers, Co-Curator of the International Conference on Crisis Mapping (ICCM) series & Associate Professor of International Relations at John Carroll University (JCU).
 She is also a Crisis Mapping and Early Warning Fellow at the Harvard Humanitarian Initiative (HHI).

 Jen Ziemke serves as Co-Founder & Co-Director of the International Network of Crisis Mappers, the world’s largest and most active international community of experts, practitioners, policymakers, technologists, researchers, journalists, scholars, hackers and skilled volunteers engaged at the intersection between humanitarian crises, technology and rapid mapping.
 Reuters AlertNet named Crisis Mapping one of its Top 20 Big Ideas in 2011.
-Together with Patrick Meier, Jen helps catalyze innovation by bringing people together at the annual international conference event, held in Nairobi (2013), the World Bank (2012), Geneva (2011), Harvard (2010), and Cleveland (2009).
+Together with Patrick Meier, Jen helps catalyze innovation by bringing people together at the annual international conference event, the ICCM, held in Boston (2016), Geneva(2015), New York (2014), Nairobi (2013), the World Bank (2012), Geneva (2011), Harvard (2010), and Cleveland (2009).

-Jen served as a Peace Corps volunteer on the Namibian side of the Angolan border from 1997-1999 and has hitchhiked 20,000 miles in over a dozen African countries.
+Jen received her Ph.D. from the University of Wisconsin-Madison (Political Science) and undergraduate degree from the University of Michigan-Ann Arbor.
+She served as a Peace Corps volunteer on the Namibian side of the Angolan border from 1997-1999 and has hitchhiked 20,000 miles in over a dozen African countries.